dashalalala24/dashalalala24/README.md

 <img width="270" src="https://media.giphy.com/media/VekcnHOwOI5So/giphy.gif" align="right" />

 ### ✨ About me:
-- I'm a passionate frontend developer.
+- I am a passionate frontend developer.
+- Currently, I'm part of development team at «Business Pad», where we create a SaaS ERP system for automating work and accounting in trade, production and service companies with an integrated business process mapping tool (BPM).
-- I'm a mentor for novice web-developers at Yandex.Practicum.
+- I have been a mentor for novice web-developers at Yandex.Practicum for over a year, and actually... that was fun!
 - I have experience as a team leader of web-developers.
 - I often participate in hackathons, frontend competitions and other activities.

 <h3 align="center">Connect with me:</h3>
 <p align="center">